 Most classes meet late afternoons and evenings during the academic year.
-Hartford Seminary also offers excellent opportunities to take intensive 5-day courses during January Intersession and in the June summer session.
+Hartford International also offers excellent opportunities to take intensive 5-day courses during January Intersession and in the June summer session.
 These courses require students to complete reading and writing assignments prior to the start of classes and to submit final course assignments by the end of the spring semester for January Intersession classes or prior to the start of the fall semester for summer session classes.
 Please consult the catalogue for a full listing of courses, which are generally offered on a two-year cycle.

 Are online courses available?